ministryofjustice/dps-smoketest/README.md

 ## Usage
 These tests should be called by any services that may impact upon the test following a deployment of that service.

-While in the PoC phase the tests will be run by non-blocking Circle steps and the results inspected manually.
-In future we may decide to run these tests as part of an automated delivery pipeline.
+These tests are run as part of the automated delivery pipeline.

 ## Data
 Smoke tests in this suite should: